stickermule/http-cage/README.md

 # HTTP-Cage.

-Global timeouts for Ruby's Net::HTTP.
+Global timeouts for Ruby's `Net::HTTP`.

 ## Why.

-Net::HTTP by default has a connect timeout of 60 seconds and a request timeout of 60 seconds, a 2 seconds worst-case scenario timeout.
+`Net::HTTP` by default has a connect timeout of 60 seconds and a request timeout of 60 seconds, a 2 seconds worst-case scenario timeout.

 These defaults are kinda dangerous in a micro-services environment, where responses should happen fast or just timeout, to avoid server processes locking.

-This gems lets you globally restrict timeouts of Net::HTTP calls, so that all gems and libraries that use Net::HTTP will timeout fast.
+This gems lets you globally restrict timeouts of `Net::HTTP` calls, so that all gems and libraries that use `Net::HTTP` will timeout fast.

 ## Installation.